mdayat/asian-countries/README.md

 ## What
 This is an app that shows a list of Asian countries.
 You can search for a specific country by its name.
-Additionally, you can filter countries based on the Asia subregion.

 ## Tech Stack
 It's a pain in the ass to set up this project from scratch.
 It should be an easy thing to set up a Node.js project frankly, but it becomes hard because the [Node.js](https://nodejs.org/en) ecosystem is not yet fully supported for ESM.
 So, here is the tech stack I used in this project: